zaphosting/docs/docs/factorio-mods.md

 When modding, the mods must be synced between the client and the server.
 Factorio makes this very simple.
 When you join the server for the first time after adjusting mods, your game will prompt you to synchronize your mods automatically.
 :::

 Finally, restart your server in order to automatically activate and install the mods on your Factorio server.
 If you are facing any errors, such as the server automatically shutting down, please check the **Information->Event Log** section on your web interface to view any errors.
-It is likely that a version mismatch would could such issues.
+It is likely that a version mismatch could such issues.

+## Conclusion

-You have successfully installed mods to your Factorio server.
+Congratulations, you have successfully installed mods to your Factorio server.
+For further questions or assistance, please don’t hesitate to contact our support team, which is available daily to assist you! 🙂